-- While it is possible for a scene that loads and unloads other scenes as its children to store information common to these child scenes, it is no longer possible to run these scenes by themselves and expect them to work correctly.
+- You can use a “master” scene that loads and unloads other scenes as its children.
+However, this means you can no longer run those scenes individually and expect them to work correctly.

-- While information can be stored to disk in `user://` and this information can be loaded by scenes that require it, continuously saving and loading this data when changing scenes is cumbersome and may be slow.
+user://and then loaded by scenes that require it, but frequently saving and loading data is cumbersome and may be slow.

-- Are always loaded, no matter which scene is opened from the editor
+- Are always loaded, no matter which scene is currently running

-- Can store global variables, such as player information, items, money etc. and share information between scenes
+- Can store global variables, such as player information

-- Acts like a singleton, since GDScript does not support global variables by design.
+- Act like a singleton, since GDScript does not support global variables by design

 Or even simpler using the name directly: